A mixture is defined as:

 Shown here is a mixture of compounds.
 A compound is made of two or more elements chemically joined together.
 Look closely at the diagram and you will see the two different compounds but, because they are not joined to each other, it is a mixture of compounds.

 Shown here is a mixture of an element and a compound.
 The two pink atoms combined represent the element.
 The atoms are the same and so this is an element.
-The compound is made of different atoms.
-Air is a mixture of elements such as nitrogen and oxygen but also contains a small amount of other gases such as carbon dioxide, and the noble gases.
+The compound is made of different atoms bonded together.
+Air is a mixture of elements such as nitrogen and oxygen but also contains a small number of other gases such as carbon dioxide, and the noble gases.

 Want a bit more help with this before you begin?
 Why not watch this short video?